 When building a performance touring ski for big vert crushing days, you need to pick the materials that suit it best.
-For example G3’s FINDr, SEEKr and SENDr boast carbon fibre layers instead of fibreglass to shave substantial weight, plus flexible PolyUrethane sidewalls to counteract the carbon’s inherent chatter.
-On the flip side, a more all-mountain ski, like the ROAMr, might use heavier materials such as fibreglass to get the appropriate performance characteristics of a more damp, durable and stable ski.
+For example G3’s FINDr, SEEKr and SENDr boast carbon fiber layers instead of fiberglass to shave substantial weight, plus flexible Polyurethane sidewalls to counteract the carbon’s inherent chatter.
+On the flip side, a more all-mountain ski, like the ROAMr, might use heavier materials such as fiberglass to get the appropriate performance characteristics of a more damp, durable and stable ski.

-So light is right for those big tours in the backcountry, while materials such as fibreglass and metal can be clutch for a smooth, damp ride on resort or through chunder.
+So light is right for those big tours in the backcountry, while materials such as fiberglass and metal can be clutch for a smooth, damp ride on resort or through chunder.

 CAMBER AND FEEL

 Camber will play a big part in how a ski performs in different snow conditions.
 The playfulness is largely affected by where the tip and tail contact points are on the ski.
 Playful powder skis should have contact points farther in (ie earlier tip n tail rise), allowing you to release from turns easier and keep your tips up in the freshies.

 A more traditional camber ski has those contact points closer to tip and tail, making for better edge grip while carving turns and hard snow.